Fraunces Tavern Museum

 New York’s oldest – and possibly tiniest – public park is purportedly the spot where Dutch settler Peter Minuit paid Native Americans...

 Bike & Roll Bike Rentals

-Located just north of the Staten Island Ferry terminal, this is one of several Bike & Roll Bike Rental outlets in the city.
-It also...
+Located just northwest of the Staten Island Ferry terminal, this is one of several Bike & Roll Bike Rental outlets in the city.
+The...

 Can you really pass up a chance to eat where George Washington (it's been documented) supped in 1762?
 Expect heaping portions of tavern...

 54 Pearl St · interesting places nearby

 Combining five early-18th-century structures, this unique museum/restaurant/bar pays homage to the nation-shaping events of 1783, when the British relinquished control of New York at the end of the Revolutionary War, and General George Washington gave a farewell speech to the officers of the Continental Army in the 2nd-floor dining room on December 4.